 This public area provides general market news on regions or sections such as automotive, construction, consumer or the industrial market.
 Also, you can find here the latest developments in European hand tool related markets, such as inflation, employment or production figures.
 Also, you will find information on the European DIY market.
 To find out about the specifics and have access to all statistics and documents, please visit our Members Area.

-In January 2020 compared with December 2019, seasonally adjusted production in the construction sector increased by 3.6% in the euro area (EA19) and by 3.9% in the EU27.
+In July 2020, a month marked by some relaxation of COVID-19 containment measures in many Member States, the seasonally adjusted production in the construction sector rose by 0.2% in the euro area and fell by 0.1% in the EU, compared…

 In August 2020, a month in which COVID-19 containment measures continued to be lifted, Euro area annual inflation is expected to be -0.2%, down from 0.4% in July.

 The French DIY store chains Bricomarché and Bricorama are selling prepaid cards with which customers can have small jobs done in and around the house.

 Since the start of the coronavirus pandemic, DIY is more popular than ever.

 French home improvement retailers experienced continued high sales in July, even if the growth rates declined somewhat.